Lithograph vs Serigraph vs Giclee: Process, Edition, Signature, Paper, Condition and Value Clues

 References and sourcing

-Comparable sales examples above come from Appraisily's internal auction results database and are shown in the sale currency reported by the auction house.
-They are educational examples, not guarantees of future pricing or an offer to buy.
+Market evidence examples above come from Appraisily's internal auction results database and are shown in the sale currency reported by the auction house.
+They are educational examples, not confirms of future pricing or an offer to buy.

 For sourcing standards and editorial review, see Editorial policy.